DaveMcMa/df-ctc-live/01-DF/README.md

 This is a streamlit application which scans both the bestlap and leaderboard tables and displays telemetry from the best lap on record & the top ten lap times for the corresponding track

+## Running jobs automatically in sequence

+If your cluster is running airflow then you can configure it to run all python scripts necessary in sequence.
+If not then you can configure a simple cron job.
+Create a script that executes these scripts in sequence (as user mapr):

+  1. df_load_table
+  2. df_job_bestlap
+  3. df_job_leaderboard

+Then configure a cron job like so:

+crontab -e [opens cron scheduler] and add this line:

+  0 1 * * * /path/to/your/scripts/run_jobs.sh >> /path/to/your/scripts/run.log 2>&1

 ## Enabling dashboards as services in Linux
 To ensure the dashboards are always available (even when rebooting node / ending SSH session etc) it is advised to run them as services.
 See below example service file you can configure (save as "filename.service" in directory /etc/systemd/system/) to ensure the dashboards are always running (note that we are ensuring the python libraries are also loaded correctly using Environment=...):